WIC: The Program for Women, Infants and Children

-Always take your WIC ID Folder to your WIC appointments and to the store.
-Take your WIC Approved Food List with you to the store to help your shop and buy the right foods and the right amount with your check.
+Always take your EWIC Card to your WIC appointments and to the store.
+Take your WIC Approved Food List with you to the store and/or download the WIC Shopper App on your smartphone to help your shop and buy the right foods and the right amount.

 Use your WIC foods for you and your family.
 They can't be returned to the store for money or given away or sold to someone else.

 WIC foods are a prescription for good health, and are intended only for the person on WIC.

 Iron (a mineral) Found in cereals, dried beans, peas, lentils, eggs.
 Necessary for making healthy red blood cells.

 Calcium (a mineral) Found in milk and cheese.
 Helps build strong teeth and bones, and helps muscles work.